dgkanatsios/azuregameserversscalingkubernetes/README.md

 ### Access code

 All API methods are protected via a code, represented as string and kept in a Kubernetes Secred called `apiaccesscode` (created during project's installation).
 This code should be appended in the URL's query string via `code` GET variable in each and every call.
 The only method that does not require authentication by default is the `/running` one (although this behavior can be changed in the API Server command line arguments).

+## Local development and building this project

+We have tested the project locally with Docker for [Windows](https://docs.docker.com/docker-for-windows/)/[Mac](https://docs.docker.com/docker-for-mac/install/) and its Kubernetes support.
+You can use the `Makefile` we have to test and deploy the application.

 ## Other